SandunLB/Employee_management_app/README.md

 ## Functionality by Group Members

-<font color="blue">**## Functionality by Group Members**</font>

 In this application, it is divided into 2 main categories: **Add employees** and **Assign employees (assign Employees to the Job/Task**.
 Each category has its own CRUD operations.
 We had to create two interacting tables in the database because the assignment guide specifies that we must create at least two tables for CRUD Functions.

 ### Add Employees

-- **<font color="green">Create (Add Employee):</font>** Implemented by KEG/IT/2021/F/0041 - Sandun LB.
+- **>Create (Add Employee):** Implemented by KEG/IT/2021/F/0041 - Sandun LB.
 This functionality allows users to add new employee records to the database.
-- **<font color="green">Read (View Employee):</font>** Implemented by KEG/IT/2021/F/0043 - Anjana.
+- **>Read (View Employee):** Implemented by KEG/IT/2021/F/0043 - Anjana.
 This functionality allows users to view existing employee records.
-- **<font color="green">Update (Update Employee):</font>** Implemented by KEG/IT/2021/F/0090 - Maduranga.
+- **>Update (Update Employee):** Implemented by KEG/IT/2021/F/0090 - Maduranga.
 This functionality allows users to modify information of existing employee records.
-- **<font color="green">Delete (Delete Employee):</font>** Implemented by KEG/IT/2021/F/0120 - Sahan.
+- **>Delete (Delete Employee):** Implemented by KEG/IT/2021/F/0120 - Sahan.
 This functionality allows users to remove employee records from the database.

 ### Assign Employees

-- **<font color="green">Create (Assign Employee):</font>** Implemented by KEG/IT/2021/F/0041 - Sandun LB.
+- **>Create (Assign Employee):** Implemented by KEG/IT/2021/F/0041 - Sandun LB.
 This functionality allows users to assign employees to specific tasks or jobs.
-- **<font color="green">Read (View Assigned Employee):</font>** Implemented by KEG/IT/2021/F/0043 - Anjana.
+- **>Read (View Assigned Employee):** Implemented by KEG/IT/2021/F/0043 - Anjana.
 This functionality allows users to view employees who are currently assigned to tasks or jobs.
-- **<font color="green">Update (Update Assigned Employee Details):</font>** Implemented by KEG/IT/2021/F/0090 - Maduranga.
+- **>Update (Update Assigned Employee Details):** Implemented by KEG/IT/2021/F/0090 - Maduranga.
 This functionality allows users to update details of employees who are already assigned to tasks or jobs, such as modifying their job roles or assignments.
-- **<font color="green">Delete (Delete Assigned Employees):</font>** Implemented by KEG/IT/2021/F/0120 - Sahan.
+- **>Delete (Delete Assigned Employees):** Implemented by KEG/IT/2021/F/0120 - Sahan.
 This functionality allows users to remove employees from their current assignments or tasks.

 ## Contribution